CDC says schools should cancel sports, band in areas with high COVID transmission - NewsBreak

 The CDC is also advising school districts to cancel high-risk activities or hold them virtually in communities with high transmission unless everyone is fully vaccinated.

-COVID is more likely to spread during sports requiring close contact, such as wrestling, hockey and football, according to the CDC.
-It also notes band is considered high risk because of increased exhalation.4th vaccine shows limited results with omicron, Israel study finds
+COVID is more likely to spread during sports requiring close contact, such as wrestling, hockey, and football, according to the CDC.
+It also notes band is considered high risk because of increased exhalation.Was it COVID, cold or flu?
+Here’s how you can tell

 More on the agency’s guidance for K-12 school districts is available online here .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.